AydenHex/Stalkator/README.md

 For now it only:
 * Scrape instagram followers and following
-* Save photos of an account
+* Save photos of an instagram account

 ## Requirements
 Libraries: